-On Windows 10 like earlier windows versions, you will find a Performance Monitor named application which analyzes, assembles, monitors and addresses the total state or health of our operating system.
+On Windows 10 like earlier Windows versions, you will find a Performance Monitor named application that analyzes, assembles, monitors and addresses the total state or health of our operating system.
 With the help of this application, you can organize the workings of your system.

 Get Into Performance Monitor on Windows 10

 To begin the process, you will have to know the way through which you can get the entry to the Performance Monitor application.
 There are two ways of exploring Performance Monitor application.

 The first method that I will show you is by getting into the Control Panel.
 In the Category View of the applet select Administrative Tools.

 A new window of Administrative Tools will arrive on the screen.
 Among the items listed there look for Performance Monitor and double-click on it to open.